 To begin with, this can be a full-time career.
 There are government established allowances calculated on a weekly basis for fostering all children from birth until they turn 18.
-These rates vary slightly depending upon where in the UK you are located and they are adjusted every April.
+These rates vary slightly depending upon where in the UK you are located and they are adjusted by the Government every April.

 You don’t have to be a married couple.
 You don’t have to be straight.
 You don’t have to own your home.
 You don’t have to be young.
 At Capstone Foster Care, the minimum age limit for foster carers is 21.